2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 The key is working with contractors who understand bungalow architecture and Chicago's building requirements.
 Structural changes like opening walls need proper engineering.
 Hidden issues like knob-and-tube wiring must be addressed.
 But when done right, your renovated bungalow kitchen becomes the heart of your home while maintaining the character that makes these houses special.

 Ready to transform your bungalow kitchen?
-Contact Assembly Squad for a consultation.
+Contact Assembly Squad for a free consultation.
 We'll evaluate your space, discuss preservation priorities, and create a plan that honors your bungalow's past while preparing it for the future.
+Explore our Chicago kitchen remodeling page for more details, or check out our bathroom remodeling services if you're considering multiple projects.
 From Portage Park to Beverly, we're Chicago's bungalow kitchen experts.